-Welcome to Michigan’s Ross School of Business!
+Welcome to Michigan Ross!
 My name is Soojin Kwon.
-I joined the Ross admissions office in 2004.
-As the director of admissions, my job is to oversee recruiting and admissions for Ross’ Full-time MBA, Part-time MBA, and Executive MBA programs.
+I joined Ross admissions in 2004.
+As the director of admissions, I lead marketing, recruiting and admissions for Ross’ Full-time MBA, Part-time MBA, and Executive MBA programs.